openvinotoolkit/model_server/docs/mediapipe.md

 [Multi model](../demos/mediapipe/multi_model_graph/README.md)

 ## Current limitations <a name="current-limitations"></a>
-- It is preview version of the MediaPipe integrations which means that its not ready to be used in production and only some of the OVMS features are supported for Mediapipe graphs.

 - Mediapipe graphs are supported only for GRPC KFS API.
 Only TFS calls supported are get model status and config reload.

+- KServe ModelMetadata call respond only with required input and output names.
+Shape and datatype are not specified in the response.

 - Binary inputs are not supported for MediaPipe graphs.

-- Public images do not include mediapipe feature.

 - Making changes in subconfig file does not trigger config reloads.
 Main config changes are monitored and triggers subconfig reload even if those weren't changed.